seeul8er/RepPanel_ESP32/README.md

 As of now RepPanel is optimized for 3.5" displays with a resolution of 480x320 pixels.
 The display is connected via SPI.

 **Tested Firmware**
-  - Duet2 WiFi with RepRap Firmware v3.0 and corresponding Duet2WebControl
+  - Duet2 WiFi running RepRap Firmware v3.0 and corresponding Duet2WebControl
+  - Duet2 WiFi running RepRap Firmware v3.1 and corresponding Duet2WebControl

 ## Installation